IBM/intro-to-ml-with-sklearn/workshop/03-classification.md

 Spend some time looking through the sections of the notebook to get an overview.
 A notebook is composed of text (markdown or heading) cells and code cells.
 The markdown cells provide comments on what the code is designed to do.

-You will run cells individually by highlighting each cell, then either click the `Run` button at the top of the notebook or hit the keyboard short cut to run the cell (`Shift + Enter` but can vary based on platform).
+You will run cells individually by highlighting each cell, then either click the `Run` button at the top of the notebook.
 While the cell is running, an asterisk (`[*]`) will show up to the left of the cell.
 When that cell has finished executing a sequential number will show up (i.e. `[17]`).

-!!! note
+!!! hint
-    Some of the comments in the notebook (those in bold red) are directions for you to modify specific sections of the code.
-Perform any changes as indicated before running / executing the cell.

-* Finish running all of the cells.
-Carefully read all of the markdown comments to gain some understanding of how a classification model is built.
+    You can also run a cell by pressing `Shift + Enter` on your keyboard instead of clicking the run (:material-play:) button.

 ## Summary